MelvinYin/cleaned_workflow/README.txt

 For the former, go to sfld website, and download the sequence .fasta files for each family.
 Label the files with their family initials (Enolase => EL.fasta), then place them in files/sfld_datasets.

 For the latter, go to sfld website, and copy a few pdb IDs from as many families as possible in the superfamily.
 Then, go to pdb website and download the .pdb and corresponding .fasta files.
 Move the .pdb files into input_pdb and fasta into input_fasta.

+When testing, one can reduce the number of .pdb files in the pdb folder, so dhcl doesn't have to process all of them.
+The fasta files can remain, only the relevant ones will be called.
 # Add End

 # Run